 Wyoming's distracted driving law prohibits all motorists from text messaging while operating a vehicle.
 This article covers the specifics of the law and the costs of a texting ticket.

-Wyoming's distracted driving law prohibits all motorists from using a handheld wireless communication device to write, send, or read a text-based communication.
+Wyoming's distracted driving law doesn't restrict the use of cell phones while driving.
+However, the law prohibits all motorists from using a handheld wireless communication device to write, send, or read a text-based communication.

-Penalties.
-A texting violation is a misdemeanor in Wyoming and carries a maximum $75 or $90 fine (depending on the circumstances).
+A texting violation is a misdemeanor in Wyoming and generally carries a maximum fine of $75.

 Depending on the circumstances, a texting violation could also lead to a reckless or careless driving conviction.
 And if a texting offense results in the death of another person, "homicide by vehicle" charges are a possibility.